 Electronically submit the completed Champions of the Environment Grant Award Application.

 If you have any questions, or have trouble accessing the Grant Award Application, email the Champions' coordinator , or call 803-898-4183.

 Fill out the application and tell us about your environmental project.Be sure to supply all the requested information.
 Incomplete applications will not be considered.

 Your application will not be considered if it is submitted after the posted deadline.

 Applicants who are not chosen to receive a grant award are encouraged to revise their application and apply to Champions of the Environment again.

 Projects seeking funding through a Champions' grant are evaluated on the degree to which they satisfy the following criteria.

-- Student involvement – as appropriate for the age, skill level of the students
+Student involvement – as appropriate for the age and skill level of the students

-- Consideration is also given to innovation and creativity, and partnerships
+Consideration is also given to innovation, creativity and partnerships

-The Champions Partnership awards grants to environmental projects that are logical, well-planned and that have the potential to be implemented to meet the project goals.
+The Champions' Partnership awards grants to environmental projects that are logical, well-planned and have the potential to be implemented to meet the project goals.